Skip to main content

 In my research, I sourced countless product updates, press releases, and release logs from different engineering project management software vendors.
 Here are some of the emerging trends I’m keeping an eye on:

-• 3D Model Integration: More tools now let users view and interact with 3D models like CAD or BIM files directly in the software.
+• 3D Model Integration: Similar to project management software for architects, more tools now let users view and interact with 3D models like CAD or BIM files directly in the software.
 This helps teams review technical designs without needing separate programs.

 • Real-Time Resource Planning: Tools are shifting from static timelines to live resource dashboards.
 Engineering teams can now monitor equipment, labor, and availability as it changes, improving planning and reducing downtime.